Troy Hill (Pittsburgh): Other names

 While "Troy Hill" generally refers to the historically German neighborhood atop the Troy Hill plateau, the neighborhood's boundaries also encompass the narrow and flat river plain that sits between the plateau and the Allegheny River, formerly part of the Borough of Duquesne.
 As of 2011, this river plain is dominated by Pennsylvania Route 28, an expressway which begins at East Ohio Street and then follows the river north.
 But before Route 28 became an expressway, this plain was a Croatian neighborhood that was settled by immigrants from Jastrebarsko, who called the neighborhood "Mala Jaska" and founded St. Nicholas Parish, and "Bohemian Hill" to the Southwest.

 Troy Hill in Hollywood Films

 Several Hollywood films have scenes filmed in Troy Hill, including Hoffa (1992), Innocent Blood (1992), Striking Distance (1993), and Adventureland (2009).

 Surrounding and adjacent neighborhoods

 Troy Hill has five borders including the Pittsburgh neighborhoods of Spring Garden to the north and northwest, East Allegheny to the west, and North Shore to the southwest as well as Reserve Township to the north-northwest and the borough of Millvale to the northeast.
 Troy Hill is also adjacent to the Strip District across the Allegheny River with a direct link via 31st Street Bridge.

 City Steps

 The Troy Hill neighborhood has 11 distinct flights of city steps, many of which are open and in a safe condition.
-In Troy Hill, the Steps of Pittsburgh quickly connect pedestrians to public transportation and the East Ohio Street trail.
+In Troy Hill, the public stairways in Pittsburgh quickly connect pedestrians to public transportation and the East Ohio Street trail.